Rachel Leah Jones: Documentary films

 Jones' next major effort was of more autobiographical significance.
-In Gypsy Davy, which premiered at Sundance Film Festival in 2011, she tells the story of how "A white-boy with Alabama roots becomes a Flamenco guitarist in Andalusian boots and fathers five children to five different women along the way," who just happens to be the father who abandoned her in her infancy.
-In the film, Jones narrates as if she is writing a letter to her elusive father, and gathers his many wives and children to also state their feelings and perceptions of the artist.
+In Gypsy Davy, which premiered at the Sundance Film Festival in 2011, she tells the story of how "A white-boy with Alabama roots becomes a Flamenco guitarist in Andalusian boots and fathers five children to five different women along the way."
+Jones is one of those children.
+In the film, she narrates as if she is writing a letter to her elusive father, and gathers his many wives and children to also state their feelings and perceptions of the artist.
 The film, which was well-received by critics, went on to screen at many international festivals, and won the Jury Award for Best Documentary at the International Women's Film Festival In Rehovot.
 It was later broadcast on Israel's Channel 8 and on HBO Latin America.